satansdeer/basic-react-course/lessons/lint_and_prettier.md

 }
 ```

 Single quote makes strings use single quotes by default.
 Note that in `JSX` you'll still have double quotes.
-Trailing comma adds comma after last item of object, orray when multiline.
+Trailing comma adds comma after last item of object or array when multiline.